 Wild boars are mammals and have a coarse double layer of hair that is brown to black in colour.
-They have a bristly outer coat, with a ridge of hair running down their spine longer than the rest.
+They have a bristly outer coat, with a ridge of longer hair running down their spine.
 They stand up to one metre at the shoulder that tapers to a smaller hind.
 Both sexes have tusks.
 They have extremely poor eye sight but this is compensated for by an incredibly keen sense of smell.
 Piglets are reddish-brown and coloured with yellowish longitudinal stripes, almost as if they are wearing pyjamas!
 They live in small social matriarchal groups called ‘sounders’ consisting of sows and their young.
 The males are solitary.
-Though eradicated in the wild through hunting several centuries ago, in the 1990’s some farmed wild boar escaped and re-established a generation of feral boars in areas of southern England, proving them excellent candidates for re-introduction into the wild here in Wales.
+Though eradicated in the wild through hunting several centuries ago, in the 1990’s some farmed wild boar escaped and re-established a generation of feral boars in areas of southern England, proving them excellent candidates for reintroduction here in Wales.

 A wild encounter in the Forest of Dean